MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Streaming-Data.md

 GROUP BY SessionWindow(second, 5, 10)
 </pre>

-<p> Demo: Provision a new Azure Stream Analytics instance.
-Process blob storage input. </p>
+<b> Demo: Provision a new Azure Stream Analytics instance.
+Process blob storage input. </b>

-<p> Configure Azure Stream Analytics with Event Hub and Blob Storage Inputs </p>
+<b> Configure Azure Stream Analytics with Event Hub and Blob Storage Inputs </b>

 <p> Azure Stream Analytics Input types.
 A data stream is an ongoing sequence of events over time.
 At least one data stream input is needed for a stream analytics job.
 Azure Event Hubs, Azure IoT Hub, Azure Blob storage.
 Azure Event Hubs (you can confiugre any application to send data to Azure Even Hub).
 Azure IoT Hub (Highly optimized for IoT).